eslint/archive-website/docs/1.0.0/rules/space-unary-ops.md

 ++foo
 ```

-Unary operator "--" is not preceeded by whitespace.
+Unary operator "--" is not preceded by whitespace.

 ```js
 foo--